OpenLST/openlst/open-lst/USERS_GUIDE.md

 Exiting - Message Received
 ```

-If no response is received, `Exiting - Timeout` will display.
-If the command is
+If no response is received withing the timeout period, `Exiting - Timeout` will
+display.
+The defulat timeout length is 20 seconds.
+This can be changed in
+`terminal.py` in `project\open-lst\tools\` by changing the variable
-invalid, `[ERROR] Invalid Command:` will be displayed.
+`timeout_length`.
+If the command is invalid, `[ERROR] Invalid Command:` will be
+displayed.

 ### Packet Structure